resetius/qumirdb/README.md

 filters, projections, joins, aggregates, sort/top-sort, and scheduler-driven rowset pipelines.

+A live playground runs at **[db.qumir.dev](https://db.qumir.dev)**: write SQL, inspect the logical and physical plans, and execute the query either on the server or in your own browser.

 ## Repository Layout

 - `qdb/` - engine library: SQL/parser, logical plan, passes, kernel generation,